 To score the sites based on their off-target binding, check Score against an off-target database under Specificity Scoring.

 The off-target database is typically the whole genome of your organsim of interest, but can include other sequences, for example, the targeting vector.
-To make a database, create a new empty folder in Geneious and import the sequences you want to test against into this folder.
+You can make an off-target database by creating a new, empty folder in your Geneious database and importing the sequences you wish to use.
 As there are a wide variety of genomes researchers may wish to test against, genome sequences can be very large, and new versions of genome assemblies may be released, Geneious does not contain inbuilt copies of any full genome sequences.
-Genomes can be downloaded directly from NCBI using the NCBI folders at the bottom of the Sources panel in Geneious (this is the panel on the left hand side of Geneious).
-Commonly studied genomes (for example, the human, zebrafish and the rat genomes) can be downloaded from NCBI using the links found in the Genomes folder in the Sample Documents in Geneious.
+Genomes can be downloaded directly from NCBI using the NCBI folders at the bottom of the Sources panel.
+Commonly studied genomes (for example, the human, zebrafish and the rat genomes) can be downloaded from NCBI using the links found in the Genomes folder in the Geneious Sample Documents.
 Genomes can be also be downloaded from other sources and imported into Geneious using common file formats.

 Your settings should now look as in the screenshot below, and you can click OK to run the analysis.